 11.2 Correspondence Address

-Unless specifically provided otherwise, any notice or demands required to be given herein shall be given to the parties hereto in writing and by either Registered Post Acknowledged Due, facsimile or by hand delivery at the addresses above mentioned or at such other addresses as the Parties hereto may hereafter substitute by written notice given in the manner prescribed hereinabove.
+Unless specifically provided otherwise, any notice or demands required to be given herein shall be given to the Parties hereto in writing and either by Registered Post acknowledged aue, facsimile or by hand delivery at the addresses above mentioned or at such other addresses as the Parties hereto may hereafter substitute by written notice given in the manner prescribed hereinabove.

 11.3 Waiver

-Any express or implied waiver by LPIN of any default shall not constitute a waiver of any other default by the Client or a waiver of any LPIN's right.
-All rights and powers of LPIN under this Agreement will remain in full force, and LPIN shall not be deemed to have waived any of their rights or any provisions of this Agreement or any notice given hereunder unless such waiver be provided in writing by LPIN and any waiver by LPIN of any breach by the Client of this Agreement shall not be deemed a waiver of any continuing or recurring breach by the Client.
+Any express or implied waiver by the Client of any default shall not constitute a waiver of any other default by LPIN or a waiver of any of the Client's rights.
+All rights and powers of Client under this Agreement will remain in full force, and Client shall not be deemed to have waived any of their rights or any provisions of this Agreement or any notice given hereunder unless such waiver be provided in writing by the Client and any waiver by the Client of any breach by the LPIN of this Agreement shall not be deemed a waiver of any continuing or recurring breach by LPIN.

 11.4 Headings

 The heading in this Agreement are for convenience/reference only and shall not define or limit any of the terms hereof.

+11.5 LP Manual

+Any amendments to the LP Manual shall be immediately notified to the Client, and the Client may, in its sole discretion, not accept to such amendment.
+Further in case of conflict of the LP Manual and this Agreement, the terms of this Agreement shall prevail over the LP Manual.

+11.6 Confidentiality

+Each Party herein agrees and undertakes not to divulge or disclose any Confidential Information of the other Party to any third party without prior consent of such other Party disclosing the information.
+Provided however, the obligation under this Article shall not apply when disclosure is to affiliates, officers, directors, and representatives on a need-to-know basis hereunder or when disclosure is required under Law.

+11.7 Severability

+If any provision of this Agreement is adjudged by a court to be void or unenforceable, the same shall in no way affect any other provision of this Agreement, or its validity or enforceability, and the unenforceable provision shall be performed to the extent valid and enforceable

+11.8 Counterparts

+This Agreement and any document to be provided under this Agreement may be executed in two (2) or more counterparts, each of which shall be deemed an original, but all of which taken together shall constitute but one and the same instrument.

-ARTICLE 12 - THE MASTER AGREEMENT
+ARTICLE 12 - TERM AND TERMNINATION

-12.1 This Agreement contains the terms and conditions that will govern provision of Fleet Management Services for the Vehicles by LPIN.
-This Agreement shall be valid for three years and will stand renewed automatically on expiry of three years unless otherwise confirmed by any of the Parties and accepted by the other Party in writing before 90 days of expiry of the Agreement.
+12.1 This Agreement contains the terms and conditions that will govern provision of Fleet Management Services and repair and maintenance services for the Vehicles by LPIN.
+This Agreement shall be valid for three years unless terminated earlier by the Client under Article 12.2 below and will stand renewed automatically on expiry of three years unless otherwise confirmed by any of the Parties and accepted by the other Party in writing before 90 days of expiry of the Agreement.
 Notwithstanding the termination or expiry of the Agreement, any Order(s) in force at such time of expiry or termination will continue to be valid on terms indicated in this Agreement and in the relevant Order(s), as the case may be.

+12.2 The Client may terminate this Agreement by giving 3 months’ advance notice to LPIN or 3 months’ Fleet Management Charges or other applicable charges in lieu thereof.

 ARTICLE 13 - FORCE MAJEURE